Check out our more detailed post for a bit more about the specifics of what affiliate marketing is.

 The next type of product you can promote is an information product.

-Chris’ Empire Building Kit is a great example of an information product.
-As is
+Chris’ Empire Building Kit is an excellent example of an information product called

 Location Rebel Academy.